Letter 638: Even if your office and the demands pulling you from every direction have driven Plato from your hands, Plato still...

 To Priscianus.
 (361)

-Even if your office and the demands pulling you from every direction have driven Plato from your hands, Plato still dwells in your soul — which is why you bring us such fine stories and speeches.
+But even if your office and the things that drag at you from every side have cast Plato out of your hands, still Plato dwells within your soul, and from there you bring to us such tales and discourses.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.